 4.6.
 Programmable Accounts

-For specific use cases, Sequentia allows users to switch from the UTXO environment to an account-based one through its programmable accounts.
+Sequentia's programmable accounts allow users to switch from the UTXO environment to an account-based one for some specific use cases.
 These Accounts allow Sequentia users to create DAOs or other smart contracts that are otherwise unfeasible in a UTXO environment.
-Also, there are occasions when script-based transactions can cause more network pollution, for example, when it is required to frequently move small amounts (“dust”) that would not be consolidated.
+Also, there are occasions when script-based transactions can cause more network pollution, such as when it is required to move small amounts (“dust”) frequently that would not be consolidated.

-To create and access programmable accounts, a set of new OP_CODES expanding the Bitcoin script system is introduced in Sequentia.
-Every node will parse the script in Sequentia UTXO transactions and process all those with said special OP_CODES differently to run in a virtual machine and also allow Turing complete smart contracts (17).
+Sequentia introduces a set of new OP_CODES expanding the Bitcoin script system to create and access programmable accounts.
+Every node will parse the script in Sequentia UTXO transactions and process all those with said special OP_CODES differently to run in a virtual machine and also enable Turing-complete smart contracts (17).

-Contrary to UTXO, programmable accounts have a state; in order to send funds to another contract or address, a contract needs to spend the output through a transaction in the Account Transactions List, that is generated by block creators while verifying and executing the special OP_CODES, rather than being generated by the users.
+Contrary to UTXO, programmable accounts have a state; to send funds to another contract or address, a contract needs to spend the output through a transaction in the Account Transactions List, which is generated by block producers while verifying and executing the special OP_CODES, rather than being generated by the users.
 As such, these Account Transactions are not broadcasted on the P2P network.

 OP_DEPLOY is the OP_CODE deploying a new contract to the blockchain, with an output script that includes the smart contract code and information regarding the gas: